naoina/pyroonga/README.rst

 LICENSE
 -------

-pyroonga is licensed under the BSD license.
+pyroonga is licensed under the MIT license.

 Changelog
 ---------